freeformpdx/pollard/txt/dj_testing.md

 - TEST: can you login to [WordPress](http://www.freeformportland.org/wp-admin)?
   If not, send an email to editor@freeformportland.org

-## Step 1: Find your show page
+## Step 1: Log in
 - Login to [WordPress](http://www.freeformportland.org/wp-admin/)

+## Step 2: Find your show page (or the show page you're covering)
-- Click 'Shows'
+- If it's you're own show, click 'Shows'

 ![show_section](../gifs/show_section.png)
 - Hover over your show && click 'View'
 ![show_list_hover](../gifs/show_list_hover.png)

+- If you are subbing, find that show's page in the [schedule](http://www.freeformportland.org/schedule/)

-## Step 2: Make new playlist
+## Step 3: Make new playlist
 - Click 'Make New Playlist'

 ![mk_new_playlist](../gifs/mk_new_playlist.png)